wpengine/faustjs/DEVELOPMENT.md

 docker-compose up -d
 ```

-Once the containers are up, set up the test framework:
+Once the containers are up, set up the test framework.
+If you want to enable code coverage reporting, make sure you provide the `COVERAGE=1` environment variable as a parameter:

 ```
-docker-compose exec wordpress init-testing-environment.sh
+docker-compose exec -e COVERAGE=1 wordpress init-testing-environment.sh
 ```

 Install and activate WP GraphQL: